BeauPrime/BeauRoutine/README.md

 IEnumerator MyCoroutine()
 {
-    // Any waiting you perform is always specified in unscaled time.
+	// Any waiting you perform like this is specified in unscaled time.
 	// In normalSpeed, this will take 1 real second.
 	// In halfSpeed, this will take 2 real seconds.
 	// In doubleSpeed, this will take 0.5 real seconds. yield return 1.0f;
 }
 ```